If you're new here, you may want to subscribe to the Art Therapy Blog feed or by entering your email address on the right. Thanks for visiting!

 Denise

-25. Angelina H. Rodriguez, LPC, ATR-BC on February 14, 2009 11:29 pm
+Angelina H. Rodriguez, LPC, ATR-BC says

 Thanks for this blog and the plug too.
 I am thrilled to bump onto this blog site.
 I think it is a great way to promote the creative arts and psychology.
 I am an Art Therapist in private practice and I love my work.
 I recently began a Art therapy Group that is meeting once a month.
 I am hoping to begin a second art therapy group that only focuses on romantic, sex and love issues.
 I will celebrate my fourth year in July.
 I am in Houston, Tx. and I really support all the experiential arts.
 I get many emails and calls about an art program in Texas, unfortunately there is none.
 But, I do offer workshops, with CEU’s for those considering a career in art therapy as a way to first experience art therapy before committing to the work.
-Thanks again Patrick.
+Thanks again.

 Angelina